 In December 2022, GRESB acquired Asset Impact (formerly Asset Resolution), an asset-based climate data and analytics provider for financial institutions.

-GRESB and Asset Impact share a common mission to equip financial institutions with the tools and insights needed to drive progress towards a more sustainable world.
+GRESB and Asset Impact share a common mission to enhance data quality and enable deeper analysis of physical and transition risks across real assets and high-impact industries.
 This partnership will allow GRESB to expand and enrich its asset-level data coverage across hard-to-abate sectors, strengthening its assessments and tools while providing GRESB members with more actionable insights and support with asset-driven analysis.

-This collaboration with a like-minded organization can drive innovation, improve industry standards, and ultimately accelerate the transition towards more sustainable and resilient real assets.
+This collaboration with a like-minded organization can drive innovation, improve industry standards, and ultimately accelerate the transition towards more efficient and resilient real assets.

 Interested in learning more about GRESB?